amilcarsj/InfraVIS-visualizing-adaptive-variation/README.md

 You can upload file either locally from your machine or from a url, the file has to be CSV or TSV format.
 You have to press on apply button for any change you make.
 There are 3 ways for exporting, either as PNG, HTML or JSON.
-The exported files will be available in the exports folder.
+The exported files will be available in the exports folder, as well as will be downloaded into your machine.

 Note: make sure to use a file from a url, since you wont be able to see the plot if you used a local file for PNG (this does not yeild for JSON or HTML exportation)